- Current rules

 (b) the intake quota for that year;

-(c) (i) for non-rural applicants, equal weighting of the GAMSAT/MCAT/DAT, GPA and interview;
+(c) (i) for non-rural applicants, a selection score determined by the GAMSAT/MCAT/DAT, GPA and interview;

-(ii) for rural applicants, equal weighting of the GAMSAT, GPA, interview and rurality ranking.
+(ii) for rural applicants, a selection score determined by the GAMSAT, GPA, interview and rurality ranking.

 (d) for candidates via the Oral and Maxillofacial Surgery Entry Pathway: